-Dwane Thomas, host of the Visual Latin series, is back with WordUp! a vocabulary series based upon Greek and Latin roots.
-This course bears no resemblance to other courses teaching Latin and Greek roots!
-Dwane’s teaching style is a cross between lecture and stand-up comedy.
+Dwane Thomas, the host of the Visual Latin series, is back with WordUp! a vocabulary video based upon Greek and Latin roots.
+This video course bears no resemblance to other courses teaching Latin and Greek roots!
+Dwane’s teaching style is a cross between a lecture and stand-up comedy.
 His presentations are set against continually changing backgrounds that illustrate the lessons.
 These are great fun to watch!

-WordUp!
-Volume 1 is the only course available thus far, but it is only the first of a series.
-Each volume will have ten lessons.
+This course has ten lessons.
 Each lesson teaches 20 or more English words that are built on corresponding Latin and Greek roots such as terra and geo (earth), multus and poly (many), and grapho and scribo (write).
 For example, the first lesson teaches aqua and hydra, the Latin and Greek words for water.
 Thomas then presents words such as aqueduct, aquifer, and hydraulic, each visually illustrated.
 Aqueduct is taught with an image of a Roman aqueduct in the background.
 Aqualung is presented with a video of scuba divers running in the background, and hydra begins with a cartoon of the mythical Greek sea monster, the Hydra.
 In this lesson, Thomas also works through a series of three words that are closely connected: hydrated is presented with a video of workers who need to stay hydrated.
 A dehydrated worker is next, and then a mummified body illustrates what might happen to you if you became anhydrous (meaning without water).

 While all of this is very entertaining, WordUp! adds reinforcement with free online quizzes and practice tools at their “Quizlet” page.
 All of these are used online rather than printed out except for the test which offers both options.
 For each lesson, there are online flashcards, a number of practice exercises, two games, and a test.